Guerrero Maya Jr.: Consejo Mundial de Lucha Libre (2009–present)

+Guerrero Maya Jr. received his first major opportunity on April 23, 2010, when he and Valiente participated in the Torneo Gran Alternativa ("Great Alternative Tournament"), which pairs a rookie with a veteran, but lost to Averno and Raziel in the first round.
+He entered the following year's Torneo Gran Alternativa on April 1, 2011, this time teaming with Máximo, but again lost in the first round to Negro Casas and Puma King.
+Following this, he entered the Forjando un Ídolo ("Forging an Idol") tournament along with a number of other young wrestlers.
+Guerrero Maya Jr. defeated Metal Blanco, but lost to Dragon Lee and Delta; due to fan voting, he earned an additional point, forcing a tie between himself and Blanco, whom he defeated to move on to the second round.
+He lost in the first round of the second round to Ángel de Oro.
+By this time, Guerrero Maya Jr. received a push, making it to the final of a tournament for the vacant CMLL World Super Lightweight Championship, which he lost to Virus.
+In June, he, Atlantis and Delta defeated Casas, Diamante and Hijo del Signo to win the Forjándo un Ídolo: La guerra continúa ("Forging an Idol: the war continues") tournament.
+Guerrero Maya Jr. was injured during the semi-final match, but worked through it to win the final, although he then had to take a couple of months off to recover from his shoulder injury.

-On November 16, Atlantis announced that he was officially forming a stable named Los Reyes de la Atlantida ("The Kings of the Atlantis") with Delta and Guerrero Maya Jr. During the press conference to announce the new group the announcement was interrupted by Shocker, angry that his team had turned to Atlantis instead of him and introduced his own trio, consisting of himself and two new characters Titán and Tritón.
-The storyline with Los Reyes was dropped only a few weeks later, when Shocker was taken off the shows for personal reasons.
-On December 16, Los Reyes de la Atlantida defeated Los Invasores (Olímpico, Psicosis II and Volador Jr.) to win the Mexican National Trios Championship at CMLL's Sin Piedad show.
-In early 2012 Guerrero Maya Jr. competed in his first Torneo Nacional de Parejas Increibles, teaming up with rudo ("Bad guy") Euforia but lost in the first round to the team of Máscara Dorada and Volador Jr. On June 22, 2012 Los Reyes de la Atlantida lost the title to Los Depredadores del Aire (Black Warrior, Mr. Águila and Volador Jr.).
-On October 30, Los Reyes de la Atlantida regained the Mexican National Trios Championship from Los Depredadores del Aire.
-They lost the title to the Los Invasores team of Kraneo, Mr. Águila and Psicosis II on December 16, 2012.
-A few days later, on December 25, 2012 Guerrero Maya Jr. unsuccessfully challenged Negro Casas for the NWA Historic Welterweight Championship on a Christmas show in Arena Mexico after defeating Casas in a series of matches leading up to the show.
-In early 2013 Guerrero Maya Jr. and Negro Casas were teamed up for the 2013 CMLL Torneo Nacional de Parejas Increibles, a tournament where the concept was that rivals or at least wrestlers from opposite sides of the tecnico/rudo divide.
-The team lost in the first round to eventual tournament winners La Sombra and Volador Jr. In March, 2013 Guerrero Maya Jr. was announced as participating in the 2013 En Busca de un Ídolo ("In search of an Idol") tournament.
-When the official details of the tournament was revealed in early May, Guerrero Maya Jr. had been removed as a competitor.
-On November 3, Maya and Delta defeated La Fiebre Amarilla (Namajague and Okumura) to win the CMLL Arena Coliseo Tag Team Championship.
-On February 9, 2014, Maya and Delta defended CMLL Arena Coliseo Tag Team Championship against Tiger and Puma King.
-Guerrero Maya Jr.'s reign with the Arena Coliseo Tag Team Championship ended over 400 days later when the team lost to La Comando Caribeño ("The Caribbean Commando"; Misterioso Jr. and Sagrado) on February 28, 2015.
-On April 26, 2015, Los Reyes de la Atlantida won the Mexican National Trios Championship for a record-breaking third time by defeating La Peste Negra (El Felino, Mr. Niebla and Negro Casas).
+On November 16, Atlantis announced that he was officially forming a stable named Los Reyes de la Atlantida ("The Kings of the Atlantis") with Guerrero Maya Jr. and Delta.
+At Sin Piedad on December 16, they defeated Los Invasores (Olímpico, Psicosis II and Volador Jr.) to win the Mexican National Trios Championship.
+On February 17, 2012, Guerrero Maya Jr. competed in his first Torneo Nacional de Parejas Increíbles, teaming with rudo ("bad guy") Euforia in a first round loss to Máscara Dorada and Volador Jr. On June 22, they lost the title to Los Depredadores del Aire (Black Warrior, Mr. Águila and Volador Jr.).
+They regained the title on October 30, but lost it to Los Invasores' Kraneo, Mr. Águila and Psicosis II on December 16.
+Nine days later, Guerrero Maya Jr. unsuccessfully challenged Casas for the NWA Historic Welterweight Championship at a special Christmas show, having defeated him in a series of matches leading up to it.
+On March 1, 2013, Guerrero Maya Jr. and Casas lost to La Sombra and Volador Jr. in the first round of the Torneo Nacional de Parejas Increíbles.
+On November 3, he and Delta defeated La Fiebre Amarilla (Namajague and Okumura) to win the CMLL Arena Coliseo Tag Team Championship, losing it over 400 days later to La Comando Caribeño (Misterioso Jr. and Sagrado) on February 28, 2015.
+On April 26, Los Reyes de la Atlantida won their record-breaking third Mexican National Trios Championship from La Peste Negra (Casas, El Felino and Mr. Niebla).